Funmoring46/FunmorningTransit/docs/stations/forest.md

 ![Exit A of Forest Station](https://github.com/Funmoring46/FunmorningTransit/blob/main/docs/assets/gallery/forest/forest.png?raw=true){ width="750" }

-Forsst Station (Chinese: 森林站) is a station on the Fast Line and the Village Express in the Shanlu area.
+Forest Station (Chinese: 森林站) is a station on the Fast Line and the Village Express in the Shanlu area.
 It was the second tranfer station to open in the server. (first is mountains)

 ## History